kortdriessen/lab-notebook/analysis/windows_python_dev.md

 # Setting Up Windows Computer for Python Development

 1. Install Windows Terminal
-    - Set LocalMachine execution policy: Open a PowerShell prompt as Administrator, run 'Set-ExecutionPolicy -ExecutionPolicy Unrestricted'
+    - Set LocalMachine execution policy: Open a PowerShell prompt as Administrator, run **Set-ExecutionPolicy -ExecutionPolicy Unrestricted**

 2. Install Miniforge
     - Accept all defaults.

 3. Open Windows Terminal.
-In PowerShell, follow these instructions to run conda init and set auto_activate_base to false.
+In PowerShell, follow [these]( https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe) instructions to run **conda init** and set **auto_activate_base** to false.
-    - Then run conda init -all, so you can use conda from Git Bash later on.
+    - Then run **conda init -all**, so you can use conda from Git Bash later on.

 4. Install VSCode and the following extensions: Python, Remote - SSH